-A parade to mark Ghana’s 62nd Independence Day anniversary at Fadama in Okaikwei North municipality in Accra was called off following a clash between two youth groups in the area a day ahead of the celebration.
+A parade to mark the Independence Day anniversary at Fadama was called off following a clash between two youth groups a day to the celebration.

 The parade, which was to be held at the Fadama Cluster of Schools, was called last Tuesday, some hours before the beginning of the programme.